 Let’s agree most of all that none of us is going to be “good” at this.

 Yes, not even us at the great Christian school down the road from Saugus.

-A good friend and colleague at Oaks Online is currently writing his dissertation on how Christian church leaders have and could respond to shootings like this one.
+A good friend, and colleague at Oaks Christian Online is currently writing his dissertation on how Christian church leaders have and could respond to shootings like this one.
 Last year after the incident in Thousand Oaks at Borderline, I met with him to see if he could give me some guidance about how to respond.
 He shared with me that even as he continues to study, he finds no consistent patterns or documentable formula for what is best to say or do.
 It’s all too different.
-In fact, he told me, the only thing that all Christian leaders who have faced this have in common is that, when given space to be honest, they admit: we have no idea what to do.
-Minsters with 35 years of experience, or bright-eyed seminary students, it doesn’t matter.
+In fact, he told me, the only thing that all Christian leaders who have faced this have in common is that, when given space to be honest, they admit: “We have no idea what to do.”
+Ministers with 35 years of experience, or bright-eyed seminary students, it doesn’t matter.
 This tragedy comes with no training.
 His advice for me and for others is that we Christian leaders first must do the internal work of accepting that this time we might not be able to make things better.
-And after that: we must decide to keep showing up and being around anyway.
+And after that, we must decide to keep showing up anyway.